-By providing a bond with the stop notice, the construction lender will be required to withhold funds, if any still remain with the lender (Civil Code § 8536).
+By providing a bond with the Stop Payment Notice, the construction lender will be required to withhold funds, if any still remain with the lender.
+(California Civil Code § 8536).
 The prevailing party in a lawsuit on a bonded stop notice would be entitled to reasonable attorneys' fees.
-(Civil Code § 8558).
+(California Civil Code § 8558).